Best Facial Cleanser for Men: The Ultimate Guide

 How often should men wash their face?

 Most men should wash their face twice a day – once in the morning and once at night.
-Additionally, it’s beneficial to cleanse after any intense physical activity or heavy sweating to prevent clogged pores and breakouts.
+It’s beneficial to cleanse after any intense physical activity or heavy sweating to prevent clogged pores and breakouts.

 Is men’s face wash really different from women’s?